romy-morrin/watts-up-electric/README.md

 ## Deployment
 The project was created in Gitpod and then pushed to Github as a repository.

+#### Adding and Commiting Files

+To add files to the repository you will have to:
+* Type "git add . " in the command line
+* Then type "git commit -m" followed by your commit message
+* Then type "git push" to push your changes to send your new work to the repository.

+#### Deploying the site

+To deploy the project you will have to:
+* Login to Github
+* Click the settings button when in the repository
+* Scroll down to the pages section
+* Under source, click the dropdown called "none" and change it to master branch
+* The page will automatically refresh and display a url link to the website.

+#### Cloning

+If you want to make a clone of the project you will have to:
+* Login to Github and find your repository
+* Under the repository name click on the button that says "clone or download".
+* If cloning with HTTPS, copy the link that says "Clone with HTTPS"
+* Open Gitbash

 The steps I took to deploy the project are:

 * Open settings tab on Github repository.